 always been our contention

-that our integrity is of utmost importance to Guindon Farms and Delta Meats.
+that our integrity is of utmost importance to Guindon Farms.
 As family farmers there is a bond with the land and only good stewardship

 will preserve it for the next generation.
 At a time when bigger is better and the pursuit of profits is more